[ + links to: Glossary - Timeline - Maps - Survey of Ooranye - Plan of Olhoav -

 The quiet man at the controls, though, showed no interest in those words.

-Desperate for vocal agreement, Laro shouted, "Did you hear me, Yadon?
-It's not happening!"
+Desperate for vocal agreement, Laro shouted, "Did you hear me, Yadon?"

-"You think I've triggered a recording, perhaps?" asked the Starsider with innocent calm, not taking his eyes off the screen.
+"You think I've triggered a recording, perhaps?" asked the Starsider with innocent calm.

 "Possibly," gasped the Logician, striving to master himself.
 "Anyhow it's only one of the three..."

 Indeed the other two thirds of the scanscope's field of view promised some quite different fare.
-To lock eyes with that other stuff, it would be necessary to tear one's attention from the approaching face on the brandished screen-within-a-screen.
+Better fare.
+It would be desirable to lock eyes with that other stuff.
+But in order to manage that, it would be necessary to tear one's attention from the blue head, which was enlarging into an approaching face, on the brandished screen-within-a-screen.

-The picture swayed as the screen-within-a-screen tilted on its approach, seeking to fit with exactitude into the scanscope's field of view... seconds away from a precise match.
+Continuing its approach, the picture on the screen-within-a-screen tilted and swayed, seeking to fit with exactitude into the whole field of view... seconds away now from a precise match...

 "Let what happen?"

-Then, click! - it was too late to prevent the juncture; the two screens were one; the blue faces filled the lower-left third, mouthing their commands in what was now a steady picture.
+Then, click! - it was too late.
+The juncture could not now be prevented; the included and including images of the lower-left third were one; the blue faces entirely filled that part of the screen, mouthing their commands in what was now a steady picture.

-Devlel obscurely smelled something bogus about the whole dramatic rendezvous.
-She suspected that the eruption of the spout bearing the approaching picture had in actual fact been a mere emblem or logotype.
-Nothing of the kind had really happened; the show was just to facilitate reception by ordinary mortals...
-Well, be that as it may, the faces had arrived.
-The "click" of their arrival moreover permitted her, for some reason, to widen her attention.
-She could now examine the other two thirds of the circular view.
+Devlel suspected something bogus about the fusion; that the eruption of the spout bearing the picture which had approached and fused with that sector of the screen had in actual fact been a mere emblem or logotype; nothing in the real world had happened, it was just a show to facilitate acceptance by ordinary mortals... but be that as it may, the faces had "clicked" their arrival, and now she sensed permission to widen her attention, to examine the other two sectors of the scanscope's circular view.

 Those portions had been comparatively calm.
-They had blazed from the start with clarity of outline and steady, dazzling, density of meaning.
+Clarity of outline and a density of meaning blazed steadily...

-The lower-right scene was quite different.
+Meanwhile the last sector, the lower-right third of the scanscope, was quite different.
 It was much flatter, and it lacked that super-charged quality which made the upper image so much more impressive than the sum of its colours and shapes.
 But the lesser landscape had its own silent emotional speech to make.
-Its sadder visual utterance came from a modestly removed horizon between pale ground and pale sky.
+Its visual utterance was, at first sight, sadder.
+It came from a modestly removed horizon between pale ground and pale sky.
 Circumscribed withing these closer limits, some figures could be seen, their wanderings strung bead-like along dim roads in a filigree of intermittent threads.
+Then the eye adjusted and saw that the scene was - enormous.
+The figures were not people, they were actual moving buildings, or even blocks of buildings, re-arranging in a stately manner.
+These moving blocks were a minority in a vaster perspective of mountains that became recognizable as artificial... and in the distance at the core of an immense complex of upsweeping ramps reared a pyramidal statue with a face that moved, that could be lip-read, continuously, triumphantly uttering, "Yirisoa..."

-Devlel suddenly noticed with horror that the gadget itself, the scanscope, was bordered, surrounded, haloed by a fuzz like incandescent steel wool.
+Devlel's head jerked back as she noticed with horror that the gadget itself, the scanscope, was now haloed by a fuzz, an incandescence like superheated steel wool.

 "Don't do it, Yadon!" shouted Laro Hing.

-No, thought Devlel; you won't beat this Starsider to a laser-draw.
-Even if his hands are full of scanscope and yours are free, he'll be more than a match for you in that department.
-Please, please don't try it, Laro.
+No, thought Devlel, you won't beat this Starsider to a laser-draw.
+Not even if his hands are full of scanscope and yours are free.
+He'll be more than a match for you in that line.
+Please don't try it, Laro.

-She herself might have acted if she had been totally convinced that Laro had read the situation correctly.
-As it was, transfixed with fear and indecision, doubting both men but hugely respecting Yadon's power, she could only stare into the scanscope's "halo" which had now manifested itself as a kind of gateway in the air.
+Yet she herself might have acted if she had been convinced of what was right.
+She was not sure that Laro had read the situation correctly.
+Transfixed with fear and indecision, doubting both men but hugely respecting Yadon's power, she could only stare into the scanscope's "halo" which was now growing into a kind of gateway in the air.

 The Yimdians invaded in pre-human times, and met with resistance.
 Whatever beings may have inhabited Ooranye in those days were able to contain the invasion inside its beachhead.
 Devlel could figure that, somehow, the scanscope was the key to confining or releasing the Yimdians.
-Whether it is one of our world's artifacts or one of theirs, either way, it's the "draw-string of the bag" that keeps them within the space-stretched bounds of the Nefforlank.
-Yes, but - now what?
+Whether it is one of our world's artifacts or one of theirs, either way, it's the "draw-string of the bag".
+It keeps them confined within the space-stretched bounds of the Nefforlank.

 Yadon seemed to know.
 He hefted the scanscope, lifting it high, uncovering in full the "halo" behind it, the door in the air.
 "Don't interfere with me, Logician," he gritted.

-Laro Hing snarled and fumbled to draw his laser.
+Laro Hing snarled, fumbling to draw his laser.

 Yadon with a twist of his body hurled the scanscope through the door as Laro found his weapon and aimed to fire -